 For a list of our upcoming mains replacements, check out the schedules for regional and metropolitan areas.
 These schedules are continuously assessed to reflect any changes in water main break rates and interruption to customers' drinking water supply.

 To maintain our complex water system, our annual water mains replacement program prioritises those mains that are most likely to require attention.
-The program is continuously being assessed and updated to reflect changes in burst rates and interruptions to supply.

 We prioritise the replacement of our water mains based on a number of factors including:

 We seek to balance the level of service provided against the expense of replacing the mains.
 We understand both of these factors can impact upon our customers.

 We do not prioritise water mains for renewal based on pipe age.
 Traditionally, water mains have a useful life of approximately 100 years.
 Some may last longer, and others may need to be replaced sooner depending on a number of conditions.
 Around eight per cent of our water mains are more than 100 years old, but around half are less than 50 years old.

 Sometimes when we’re repairing or replacing our pipes, we need to let water out of a valve or hydrant further down the network.
 This helps relieve pressure on the area of main we’re working on and minimises the chance of a rupture occurring nearby.
 We try to limit the impacts of this work by advising the community when this method is required and only letting out as much water as needed.
 If you do see a fault in our network, please call our 24/7 fault report line on 1300 883 121.

 We understand the impact any SA Water work may have on the community.
 Before planned main replacements, we provide advance notice to local councils, residents and businesses.
 This helps to increase awareness in the community of upcoming work in their area.
 Alternative arrangements to potential water outages and traffic interruptions can be made to minimise any potential inconveniences.